ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

    **Edit the Python Code**

 #.
-Copy paste the following code in ``filter_call.py``, after the passthrough filter section.
+Open the python node and copy paste the following code inside the ``plane_segmentation`` function under the banner.
 Keep care to maintain indents:

    .. code-block:: python